Mainland Greece Road Trip - 16 Days

 Start your day with a morning walk along Nafplio's promenade to visit one of the cafés overlooking the water and Bourtzi Castle, giving you the perfect view for your final hours in the city.
 After breakfast, drive 1.5 hours to Sparti, the modern city carrying on the legacy of ancient Sparta, the Classical civilization once known for its military power, strict discipline, and armies of partners.
 Follow your guide through the Archaeological Site of Sparta, where the ancient civilization once stood, now surrounded by peaceful olive trees.

 Stop at the Museum of the Olive and Greek Olive Oil next to get better acquainted with Greece's favorite ingredient and learn about the history of the industry.
 Browse the bookshop and café or wander through the outdoor exhibit area.
-When you're ready, jump back in the car and drive seven minutes uphill to Mystras, a small town situated on the slopes of Taygetos Mountain.
+When you're ready, jump back in the car and drive seven minutes uphill to Mystras, a small town situated on the slopes of Mount Taygetos.
 On the way, stop at the Leonidas Monument, a statue of Sparta's famous king, before settling in at your hotel.
 In the evening, sit down at one of the hillside restaurants to enjoy a meal overlooking Sparti.

 Day 8: Explore the Archaeological Site of Mystras

-Continue to the Hagia Sophia, not to be confused with its namesake in İstanbul.
+Continue to the Hagia Sophia, not to be confused with its namesake in Istanbul.
 This medieval church is home to colorful paintings depicting scenes from biblical narratives and saints, showcasing not only the skill of Byzantine artists but also the civilization's rich religious history.
 End the tour at one of the viewpoints to take in the lush landscape of the Peloponnese region.
 In the evening, stroll through the old town at the foothills of the archaeological site and choose one of the local eateries serving traditional Greek food for dinner.

 Day 9: Drive to Monemvasia on the East Coast of the Peloponnese